 This seems to be a common issue after the update that followed the version Krypton.
 Users have started complaining that Kodi keeps crashing after the update and refuses to start back up like it normally did.
-The issue could also arise after you install a harmless new add-on or a new firmware upgrade to your phone as well if it is being used as your Kodi Box.
+The issue could also arise after you install a harmless new add-on or a new firmware upgrade to your phone if it is being used as your Kodi Box.
 But as long as you have stuck to installing add-ons and other stuff only from trusted, reputed sources that are known for a fact to work well with Kodi, your Kodi box should be working fine.
 If it isn’t, we need to do something about that.

 You and I have united here for a common cause, dear reader.
 We will solve the issue which leads to Kodi keeps crashing at start-up.
 But before we proceed, make sure that your Kodi box, which is probably our android phone, is running on android lollipop 5.0 or higher, and also, you are running the latest version of Kodi at the time that you are reading this article.